Ray Wersching: NFL career

 Undrafted after his career at Cerritos College and the University of California, Berkeley, Wersching was signed by the San Diego Chargers, where he played for four years.
 In 1977, Wersching joined the San Francisco 49ers.
 In Super Bowl XVI, Wersching tied a Super Bowl record by kicking four field goals, and his field position kick-offs also helped his team win, 26–21.
 He won another Super Bowl ring with the 49ers in Super Bowl XIX, defeating the Miami Dolphins 38–16.
 When he retired, Wersching held 49ers records for points, field goals and extra points.
 He was the 12th player in NFL history to score 1,000 points in a career, and was the last player to have scored on a fair catch kick until 2024 by Cameron Dicker, also a kicker for the Chargers.

 Wersching had a unique kicking style.
-Upon crossing the out of bound line onto the field to kick a field goal or extra point, he always looked down, never raising his head until after he kicked.
+Upon crossing the out of bound line onto the field to kick a field goal or extra point, he always looked down, tapped his quarterback on the shoulder to help him get his spot, and only looked at the hash marks, never raising his head until after he kicked.